- Torn between Ryobi and DeWalt tools?

 Ryobi bench grinders

-The main distinction the BG612 has is the built-in LED lighting for improved visibility and a heavy gauge steel base for improved stability.
+The main distinction the BG612 is the built-in LED lighting for improved visibility and a heavy gauge steel base for improved stability.

 For stationary grinding